Prologue

 “I like the feedback.”

-She laughed—not a sound, more like a waveform curling through my ribs.
+She laughed—not a sound, just a waveform curling through my ribs.

 “Name’s Neutrina.
-Saint Neutrina, if you’re feeling reverent.”
+Saint Neutrina, if you’re into reverence.”

 She tilted her head.
-The rain hit her shoulder and phased straight through.
+Rain hit her shoulder and phased straight through.

 “I’m the middle mass state,” she said.
 “The one nobody measures first.”